Rogue cops still licensed to carry a badge despite government reforms

 “What kind of system allows the certification of an officer who takes pleasure in riddling people with extra bullets?” asks Trish Vigil, mother of the carjacking suspect whose fatal shooting Madrigal’s fellow officers say he gloated over.
 “That’s not police discipline.
 It’s a free pass.
 And it’s disgusting.”

-Since it passed, 53 officers statewide have lost their POST certification for falsifying criminal justice records, misrepresenting facts during internal affairs-, administrative- and disciplinary investigations, and/or lying under oath.
+That changed in 2019 when lawmakers made “untruthfulness” the first non-criminal reason for decertification.
+Some 53 officers statewide since have had their POST certification revoked for falsifying criminal justice records, misrepresenting facts during internal affairs-, administrative- and disciplinary investigations, or lying under oath.

-A year later, the legislature began requiring departments to use the database to check job applicants’ disciplinary records.
-The assumption was that the information in the database would be complete and accurate.
+A law passed the following year requires departments to use the database to check job applicants’ disciplinary records.
+The assumption was that the information in the database would be complete and accurate